jpritikin/coach/content/_index.md

 ## Fees

-My rate is $120 per hour.
+My rate is $20 per hour for the first three hours.
+Thereafter, my rate is $120 per hour.
 Reserve time in 15 min increments.
 I do not accept insurance.

 People with low income, or veterans or active military may request a sliding scale rate.